ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Methodology

-Because ASM-OF is only able to capture the general shapes of brain region so the derived boundaries are very smooth.
-Therefore, in the next stage, we apply convolutional neural networks to refine the preliminary estimations from ASM-OF for the purpose of localizing accurate brain boundaries.
+Since ASM-OF can only capture general shapes of the brain region, derived boundaries are very smooth.
+Therefore, in the next stage, we utilize a CNN for exact segmentation of results from ASM-OF to accurately localize the boundary of the brain region.